Perfexionists/perun/_sources/views.rst.txt

             |-- /scatter

-    2. First, implement the ``__init__.py`` file, including the module docstring with brief description of the visualization technique and definition of constants as follows:
+    2. First, implement the ``__init__.py`` file, including the module docstring with brief description of the visualization technique and definition of constants which has the following structure:

     .. literalinclude:: /_static/templates/views_init.py
         :language: python